aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ```

 It means that the AWS CodeBuild project for 'Synth' is not configured to run in privileged mode,
 which prevents Docker builds from happening.
+This typically happens if you use a CDK construct
+that bundles asset using tools run via Docker, like `aws-lambda-nodejs`, `aws-lambda-python`,
+`aws-lambda-go` and others.

 Make sure you set the `privileged` environment variable to `true` in the synth definition: